- Scientific name: Squalus acanthias

 Techniques and Methods to Catch Spurdog

 Although spurdog are often targeted by boat anglers they can be caught from the shore in some parts of the country, with the deep seawater lochs in the west of Scotland a favoured venue.
 Hooks of 2/0 – 4/0 are generally used, with heavy 80lb+ mono, or even wire hooklengths used to prevent the sharp teeth of the Spurdog cutting through the line.
 Simple, single hook rigs are the best choice, with hooks clipped down with bait clips or impact shields to allow further distances to be reached and aid bait presentation.
 Fish baits such as mackerel strip, full herring, sandeel and blueys are all used, and success can also be had with squid, cuttlefish and peeler crab.
 Anglers should always be careful when landing a spurdog as it may thrash its body around and arch its back in an attempt to use its spines to defend itself.
 This is a good reason to keep rigs simple as overly complex rigs are likely to get tangled up by the flailing spurdog.
 The shore and boat caught record of this species has been broken several times in recent years.
-The current boat caught record of 25lb 4oz were both set in 2017.
+The current boat caught record of 25lb 4oz was set in 2017.
 A new shore caught record of 17lb 8oz was also set in 2017, but this was broken in 2018 when G. Mitchell caught a spurdog of 23lb 2oz in Start Bay in Devon in 2018.